 5. Keep track of inventory

 One of the worst periods a customer of a 3PL can have is when the “books” become unsynced.
-While the finger-pointing and confusion is not fun, the true cost of reconciling your inventory records and your provider’s is not just the labor hours.
+While the finger-pointing and confusion is not fun, the true total cost of reconciling your inventory records and your provider’s is not just the labor hours.
 It is also the lost e-commerce sales for inventory that was missing, and the need to adjust your records both in quantities and in dollars.
 To avoid this, keep track of what you think should be inbound and outbound.
 Verify those items and quantities, calling out discrepancies as soon as you feel something is wrong.
 Ignorance will never make this a reconciliation less painful.

 6. If you know certain activities will be needed, negotiate them into your contract at rates you can handle.

 Just knowing you will need seasonal wrapping or kitting for a big customer order is useful.
-Push for better rates for those needs and you have more control over your costs.
+Push for better rates for those needs and you have more control over your fulfillment center costs.
 Remember, any charge or 3PL fee you did not negotiate upfront will be charged at their book rates.
 So, should you negotiate every rate, just in case?
 Yes- it might be a waste of time for all of them, but the return on your efforts for services you need is high.

 When you outgrow your garage for your fledgling e-commerce business or need someone knowledgeable about the demands of a major retailer, few options beat a 3PL or order fulfillment provider.
-Just remember to do your homework before you sign that contract with a fulfillment partner.
-The way to avoid paying too much is to know your business and negotiate ahead of time, not when the bill arrives.
+Just remember to do your homework before you sign that contract with a fulfillment company partner.
+The way to avoid paying too much is to know your business and negotiate ahead of time, not when the total cost bill arrives.
 If you need help with navigating 3PL providers, reach out to Shipware today for a wide range of contract optimization and audit services.